Tom Tribone: Education

-Tribone received his Bachelor of Science (B.S.) in Chemical Engineering from Case Western Reserve University and both his MBA and Juris Doctor (J.D.) from Duquesne University.
+Tribone received his Bachelor of Science (B.S.) in Chemical Engineering from Case Western Reserve University with Highest Honors and both his MBA and Juris Doctor (J.D.) from Duquesne University.
 He was awarded the Case Gold Medal.
 This award, which was originally established to recognize Nobel Laureates from Case, is Case's highest career recognition award.
 The Tribone Center at Duquesne provides free legal support to Veterans and other members of the Pittsburgh community.